getsentry/sentry-docs/docs/learn/quotas.rst

 This will delete most data associated with an issue and filter out matching events before they ever reach your stream.
 Matching events will not count towards your quota.

-.. note:: Discarding issues is avaliable only on Medium, Large and Enterprise Plans
+.. note:: Discarding issues is available only on Medium, Large and Enterprise Plans

 Attributes Limits
 -----------------